 How to Prevent Swirl Marks in the Future

-We have good news for you: Since human error is the prime cause of swirl marks appearing on vehicles, prevention is very possible (and straightforward).
+We have good news for you: Since human error is the prime cause of most swirl marks appearing on vehicles, prevention is very possible (and straightforward).

 Follow these tips to prevent micro-marring from downgrading your paint job: